wel51x/CarND-LaneLines-P1/writeup.md

 ### 3. Suggest possible improvements to your pipeline

+The challenge video output suggests several problems:
+  - shadows create an issue
+  - sharp curves can create issues
+  - lane obstructions can create issues
+  - lines detected as part of objects such as bridges create issues
+  - random noise creates non-sensical lane lines

 A possible improvement would be to parameterize some of the functionality:
   -when trying to determine polygon vertices
 Also see if the horizon can be determined for figuring Region of Interest